For Economics 3901: International Trade Assignment

 Statistics Canada

-Search the whole site by keyword (incudes full-text search of articles; AND is default), or browse by subject: International Trade, then select "Analysis".
+Search the whole site by keyword (includes full-text search of articles; AND is default), or select "Analysis", then "Filter Results" by selecting from the menu on the left side: Subject: International Trade.

-Federal government websites can be searched by using the search engine at the official Canadian government website: canada.ca or by using Google's site search feature: e.g. oilseeds site:gc.ca OR site:canada.ca (Departmental websites are mostly converted to canada.ca; agencies and other federal bodies have gc.ca URLs.)
+Federal Government websites can be searched by using the search engine at the official Canadian government website: canada.ca or by using Google's site search feature: e.g. oilseeds site:gc.ca OR site:canada.ca (Departmental websites are mostly converted to canada.ca; URLs of federal government agencies and other federal bodies end in gc.ca.)

 Books:

-Use the Library Catalogue: Novanet to find books in the library and ebooks (first QuickLink on the library homepage).
+Use the Library Catalogue: Novanet to find books and ebooks.
+(Access via Novanet Advanced Search link from the library homepage for optimal view of search options.)
 Change the search scope from "Everything" to "Novanet Catalogue".
-The library has books on globalization, international trade issues, economic theories, individual commodities and industries.
+The MtA Library has books on individual commodities and industries, globalization, and other international trade issues and economic theories.
 Enter the commodity as a Subject for the most relevant results, or combine a product keyword with others (e.g. cocoa AND trade).

 Article Databases:

 The library subscribes to many different kinds of article databases.
-Access these through the library web site Quick Link: "A-Z List of Databases" or The Economics Subject Guide "Find Articles" tab.
-Some databases that should be useful for this assignment:
+Access these through the library website Quick Link: "A-Z List of Databases".
+Some databases that should be useful for this assignment include:

 ABI/INFORM Collection (and ProQuest All)

-ABI/INFORM includes databases with over a thousand international scholarly business and economics journals, as well as trade journals, magazines, news sources, reports and other sources.
+ABI/INFORM includes hundreds of international scholarly business and economics journals, as well as trade journals, magazines, news sources, commodity, market, industry, and country reports, and other sources.

 - contents of individual publications can be browsed or searched separately by selecting the "Publication" tab and entering the title (e.g. Globe and Mail).